Discover stunning Sleat on the Isle of Skye

 Sleat offers a wide range of places to eat and drink from restaurants, to pubs and cafes, all promoting the excellent local produce including delicious sea-food, salads, meats, cheese, whisky and beer.
-Head to the local community run 'An Crubh' located on the A851 at Duisdale, new in 2017 with a lovely café, shop and Post Office.
-Just five minutes from the Armadale ferry terminal, is the community shop, Post Office, visitor information, petrol station and garage, a great example of a successful social enterprise.
-From a Michelin starred dinner to a lively pub meal with local entertainment, you're sure of the finest and freshest ingredients Skye has to offer.
+Head to the local community run un 'An Crubh' located on the A851 at Duisdale, which opened in 2017 with with with a lovely café, shop and Post Office.
+Just five minutes from the Armadale ferry terminal, is Armadale Stores, Post Office, visitor information, petrol station and garage, a great example of a successful rural social enterprise operated by Sleat Community Trust.
+From an award-winning candle-lit dinner to a lively pub meal with local entertainment, you're sure of the finest and freshest ingredients Skye has to offer.

-Sleat has five lovely hotels including the Michelin starred Kinloch Lodge Hotel and Restaurant, a great range of B&B's, self-catering accommodation to suit every choice, eco-camping, wigwams and wild-camping.
+Sleat has five lovely award-winning hotels with restaurants, a great range of B&B's, self-catering accommodation to suit every choice, eco-camping, wigwams and wild-camping.
 Choose from elegant country hotels, cosy self-catering cottages to friendly bed and breakfasts.
 Accommodation is also available at Sabhal Mòr Ostaig for those attending the annual short course programmes at Easter and during the Summer.

 Sleat is a popular wedding destination too with great hotels, the beautiful grounds of Armadale Castle and Gardens, more remote picturesque beach locations and even luxury yachts acting as wedding venues.